 - Mail the motion, affidavit, and proposed orders to the other party.
 Be sure to write down the time, date, and place of the hearing on the motion.
 You must mail it at least 10 days before the hearing; or

 - You or a friend can hand the motion, affidavit, and proposed orders to the person you are taking to court.
 You or your friend must hand him the papers at least 7 days before the hearing.

 What happens at the motion hearing?

 Go to court on the date of the motion hearing.
 Find the right courtroom.
 Tell the court room clerk that you are there.
 Follow their instructions.

 If you were able to work out an agreement before you see the judge

 If you can work out an agreement, you will need to go into the courtroom to ask the judge to approve it.
 The Probation Officer will explain when and how to do this.

 If you cannot work out an agreement

 If you do not work out an agreement, you will have a hearing.
 When you get into the courtroom, wait for the clerk to call your case.
 When the clerk calls your case, you and the other person will stand in front of the judge.
 The judge will give you both a chance to speak.
 The judge will then decide the motion based on what the two of you say and the papers you filed.

-The temporary order lasts until it is changed by another court order or until you get a judgment (decision at the end of the case.
+The temporary order lasts until it is changed by another court order or until you get a decision at the end of the case.
 Sometimes temporary orders last a long time.